bitstarr/grav-theme-chassis/readme.md

 ## Images

 All image files in `/assets/img` will be optimized on build (or calling it manually) using `imagemin` (svgo, pngQuant, mozJpeg, gifLossy, Zopfli) and stored in `/dist/img`.
 When using the watch task images will simply be copied to avoid waiting times in development.

+## Fonts

+It's good practice to use only WOFF2 format fonts now.
+Browser support is good and we provide a fallback to system fonts.
+Also make sure to subset (use [Font Squirrels generator](https://www.fontsquirrel.com/tools/webfont-generator) or [Font Mangler](https://github.com/bitstarr/font-mangler)) to reduce the file sizes.
+In build or with the dedicated command the fonts will be put in `/dist`.

 ## About `/dist`